KIRONRAJ/Cyber_Project_Version2/README.md

 appears fresh.
 Counter-Only and Hybrid catch it because the counter value is lower than the ECU's current state.

+**Rollback scenario:** Counter-Only fails because the counter is forced backwards, so old captured messages look fresh again and are accepted.
+Nonce-Only and Hybrid survive because the nonce list still recognises the replayed messages.

 ### Latency

 Validation overhead is small in all methods.
 Hybrid is the slowest because